Enhanced nematic fluctuations near an antiferromagnetic Mott insulator and possible application to high-$T_{c}$ cuprates: Discussion

+Still in what concerns YBCO, it is interesting to note that nematic order is observed already at rather small doping levels, in the vicinity of the Mott insulating N\'eel state \cite{Hinkov-Science-2008,Haug-NJP-2010}.
+In this region of the phase diagram, where our results are the most relevant, the experimental nematic onset temperature is comparable to that of the N\'eel transition temperature, which in turn is set by $J$.
+Of course, since nematicity is not restricted only to the vicinity of the N\'eel state, it is possible that there are different mechanisms responsible for nematicity in different regions of the phase diagram \cite{Nie-PRB-2017}.

+Neutron scattering experiments in YBCO also reveal a strong feedback of nematic order on the magnetic spectrum \cite{Hinkov-Science-2008,Haug-NJP-2010,Nafradi-PRL-2016}.
+In particular, nematic order is manifested as an elliptical spin structure factor centered at the N\'eel ordering vector.
+Upon lowering the temperature, the peak splits and gives rise to two unidirectional incommensurate peaks.
+These observations are qualitatively consistent with our results for the effect of nematicity on the AFM magnetic spectrum (see Fig. \ref{fig:4}).

-To further verify the validity of our scenario, it would be desirable to directly measure the nematic susceptibility in cuprates.
-Our main result is the non-monotonic temperature dependence of $\chi_{\mathrm{nem}}$, with a peak at $T\sim J$.
-In analogy to what has been done for the iron-pnictides (see Ref.~\cite{Fernandes14}), $\chi_{\mathrm{nem}}$ is closely related to several observables, such as the elastoresistance, the shear modulus, or electronic Raman scattering.
-According to our model, performing these measurements in underdoped tetragonal systems, such as HgBa$_{2}$CuO$_{4}$, should reveal an enhanced nematic response without long-range order.
-Similarly, we predict this behavior to be much weaker in tetragonal electron-doped systems, such as Nd$_{2}$CuO$_{4}$, where oxygen charge fluctuations are expected to be less relevant, since electron-doping involves Cu orbitals.
+To further test the applicability of the effect discussed here on the physics of the cuprates, it would be desirable to directly measure the nematic susceptibility in tetragonal cuprates.
+In analogy to what has been done for the iron-pnictides (see Ref.~\cite{Fernandes-NatPhys-2014}), $\chi_{\mathrm{nem}}$ is closely related to several observables, such as the elastoresistance~\cite{Chu-Science-2012}, the shear modulus, or electronic Raman scattering.
+If the biquadratic term found here was to govern the nematic properties of tetragonal cuprates, such as HgBa$_{2}$CuO$_{4}$, $\chi_{\mathrm{nem}}$ should be enhanced but not divergent \textendash{} possibly displaying a peak at a temperature comparable to $J$.
+Furthermore, the temperature dependences of $\chi_{\mathrm{nem}}$ in the $B_{1g}$ and $B_{2g}$ channels would be similar, although the former would be larger.

-Finally, an interesting open question is the effect of such enhanced nematic fluctuations on the superconducting state.
-In particular, the close connection between nematic and N\'eel spin fluctuations offers an interesting scenario to investigate the formation of Cooper pairs.
-Indeed, recent theoretical studies have revealed that nematic fluctuations, in conjuction with another pairing mechanism, may provide a sizable boost to the superconducting transition temperature~\cite{Lederer15}.
+Because the biquadratic term is the result of charge fluctuations on the oxygen $p$-orbitals, it is only present in the hole-doped side of the phase diagram, since electron-doping adds charge carriers directly to the Cu sites~\cite{Armitage-RMP-2010}.
+To the best of our knowledge, nematic tendencies have not been reported in electron-doped cuprates~\cite{Kivelson-RMP-2003}.
+It would be interesting to verify this effect by experimentally determining $\chi_{\mathrm{nem}}$ in tetragonal electron-doped systems, such as Nd$_{2}$CuO$_{4}$.